Bell Gardens, California: Spanish and Mexican

+American period

 One of his nine children, Vicente Lugo, married and built a two-story adobe home in 1850, located at 6360 Gage Avenue.
 A daughter of Antonio Lugo married Stephen C. Foster, Mayor of Los Angeles in 1854, and lived in an adobe house just east of 6820 Foster Bridge Road, now a parking lot.
 A granddaughter of Antonio Lugo married Wallace Woodworth, an early-day merchant and civic leader in Los Angeles.
 Their eldest son, Joseph Woodworth, built a two-story colonial style house at 6820 Foster Bridge Road in 1924.
 The land's original adobe dwelling was built in 1795 and named Casa de Rancho San Antonio by Lugo.
 When Henry T. Gage, a lawyer who married Antonia Lugo's granddaughter Frances V. Rains, occupied the residence, he added two wings and redwood siding, installed bronze fireplaces, and imported expensive fabric wallpaper from France to serve as background for the Gage coat of arms, which enjoys a place of prominence in every room.

 The Bell Gardens’ school system began in 1867 when the San Antonio School was built where Bell Gardens Elementary stands today.
 Area farmers sent their children to the San Antonio School, which was one of the earliest educational institutions in the County of Los Angeles.

 Because of the rich soil, many Japanese immigrants are part of Bell Gardens’ early history.
 Japanese gardeners leased land and farmed to produce quality vegetables for the marketplace.
 Rice fields also mushroomed within the city limits of Bell Gardens.
 With some of the richest agricultural land in the country, Bell Gardens remained a farming community until the 1930s.